fastrgv/AdaVenture/README.md

 ## required for running:

 * graphics card with ample memory & driver that supports OpenGL version 3.3 or later;
-* Windows, GNU/Linux(glibc > v2.14) or OSX >= 10.13(sep2017);
+* Windows, GNU/Linux(glibc > v2.17)
 * optional game controller or joystick.

 ## Setup & Running Adaventure:

-The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows (32bit), 2)OS-X, 3)linux, in addition to source code.
+The application's root directory [./avent/] contains files for deployment on 2 platforms:  1)windows (32 or 64 bit), 2)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.
-If you are NOT running OS-X, you do NOT need the subdirectory named ./adaventure.app/.

-Mac users see "osx-setup.txt".
 Windows users see "windows-setup.txt".